adefelic/cetus/planning/game-design.md

 	- maybe you have to give something up to be part of a community. you gradually soften 1/5 or 2/5 of encounters? or they give you stats that are better than straight stat boosts. or your own stat boosts begin to become worthless and their stat boosts benefit you in ways that are helpful

 - blood appears around the screen borders, like call of duty red eye but nice looking instead of dumb
 	- changes as you get more damaged. two stats, body and mind. mind top of screen, body bottom
 	- maybe the border is the thing you put in you reclaiming you. maybe the border gets bigger as you are more hurt

+- cool abilities
+	- sub arms: 1-2 more arms that you can equip weapons with. makes your attacks use both weapons for damage? or just gives more options
+	- feeding(rally): if you hit an enemy after taking damage in the same round, you regain half of the damage you take
+	- herbivore: you regain health for hitting a plant
+	-